Kennel Card Color Policy

 What do the card colors mean?

-- Red Card - Assignments include, but are not limited to, fence fighting, barrier biting, overt bullying of other dogs, and displays of aggression towards dogs and/or humans.
-Each red card dog requires extra attention and caution above and beyond the amount already given to the other dogs that board with us.
+- Red Card - Given to dogs that our staff doesn’t trust unsupervised with other dogs in playgroup.
+Assignments include, but are not limited to, fence fighting, barrier biting, overt bullying of other dogs, and displays of aggression towards dogs and/or humans.
+Each red card dog requires extra attention and/or caution above and beyond the amount already given to the other dogs that board with us.

 Although orange and red card dogs are still allowed plenty of time outside and are given extra people time to account for any missed playtime opportunities with other dogs, our staff availability as well as playgroup areas are limited.
 This problem grows exponentially as the number of dogs on the property increases.
 In our efforts to maintain DogBoy's as a safe and happy place for all our visitors (and to ensure our employees’ sanity), we must limit the amount of yellow, orange and red card dogs who board with us.

 Our staff has the responsibility to keep certain dogs out of playgroup, whether it is due to aggression issues or the dog's best interest.
 Playgroup is a privilege, and any dog may be let out alone for any reason.
 Furthermore, playgroup is not always appropriate for every dog, and if it is determined that a dog is not a good fit for DogBoy’s, we have the right to refuse service in the future.